 For antique furniture, pay a visit to Pavilion Broadway, a family business founded in the picture-book countryside village of Broadway at the heart of the Cotswolds.
-Number 62 showcases stunning home accessories in a more setting, displaying a blend of period and contemporary room styles and home accessories in a beautiful countryside Cotswolds townhouse.
+Number 62 showcases stunning home accessories in a more rural setting, displaying a blend of period and contemporary room styles and home accessories in a beautiful countryside Cotswolds townhouse.
 Established in 2008, Pavilion Broadway is now home to a fine showroom featuring contemporary brands such as Eichholtz, Duresta, Theodore Alexander and Jonathan Charles.

 Arts, crafts and gift shops in the Cotswolds